PatoAR/amplify-roark/README.md

 ## AWS Roark
 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

-# Secondary idea: whatsapp chatbot to find help in houshold jobs (carpintero, electricista, plomero, empleada domestica, etc.)

 ## ToDo's
+- Modal while applying filters
+- Frontpage
-- Create interface to deliver different content  - publicity, financials, etc. fix on top, colors, etc. Open content page on the right
+- Create interface to deliver different content  - publicity, financials, etc. fix on top, colors, etc.
 - Modified display text

 - Add email with custom domain